 - Am I willing to commute?
 How far?

 - In what part of town do I spend [or want to spend] most of my time?
 Think friends, events, etc.

 - How big is the gap between the home furnishings I own now and those I’ll need?

 Buying a home takes a lot of paperwork, calls, cash, and research.
 It can seem overwhelming but is totally possible–if I can do it, you definitely can!
 My process went pretty smoothly so I hope these tips are helpful to you.
+Let me know if there is something related you want to see here.
 Thanks for reading!